awslabs/crowd-coachable-recommendations/README.md

 Crowd-sourcing experiments are run by calling `scripts/al_0_rank.py`, `scripts/al_1_em.py`, `scripts/al_2_ft.py` sequentially for each batch of the labeling tasks.
 Human feedback is provided between al_0_rank and al_1_em by uploading `request_perm.csv` and downloading `human_response.csv` in the same data-step folder.

+All experiments are conducted using NVidia A10G GPU machines with 4-GPU parallelization.
+Runtime is usually less than 3 hours per active learning step.
+Human tasks are usually completed under 45 minutes.